pieroproietti/penguins-eggs/sourceforge/metadata.md

 Community: currently the biggest problem with this software is the lack of a community.
 I hope that over time it will grow.
 You can help by following the project and helping to spread it.
 "No man is an island entire of itself..."
 John Donne

-Important: please rate this project on sourgeforce and help to spread it's diffusion.
+If you like eggs, please rate this project on sourgeforce and help to spread it's diffusion.

-Please: feel free to contact me for any suggestions.
+Feel free to contact me for any suggestions.

 <a href='https://gitter.im/penguins-eggs-1/community'>gitter</a>